c-daly/next_site/posts/ai-as-search.md

 $$x_t \sim P(\cdot | x_1, \ldots, x_{t-1})$$

 This is a search through the space of possible token sequences.
-With vocabulary size $V$ and sequence length $T$, the space has $V^T$ possible sequences—astronomically large even for short texts.
+With vocabulary size $V$ and sequence length $T$, the spac e has $V^T$ possible sequences, astronomically large even for short texts.

 Sampling strategies navigate this space: